-This 1981 model (above) by the late Tony Guerrero seems to be at least partially based on the Vikor concept, or perhaps on other Mark Taylor sketches that haven’t been made public.
-The bracers and belt now look very recognizably He-Man.
+This 1981 model (above) by the late Tony Guerrero is closer to the final He-Man design in some ways.
+The bracers and belt now look very recognizably He-Man, as does the belt/loin cloth.
+I’m not sure if this was meant to have a harness put over top it or not.
 A cast of this sculpture appears in early prototype pictures of Ted Mayer‘s Battle Ram vehicle, as well:

 Incidentally, a helmet very similar to the one on the above prototype appears on the door to Castle Grayskull: